Entertainment at its best

 The Best On-screen Couple – Popular was won by none other than the audiences favourite Maya Ali and Hamza Ali Abbasi whilst the Best Drama Serial – Popular award was bagged by Udaari.
 The Best Female and Male Actor - Popular category had a mix of actors who have perfected their own style.
 But Mahira Khan and Hamza Ali Abbasi¬gets bigger and better every year and their claim to the trophy is inarguable which was presented by Vaneeza Ahmed and Zeeshan Akhtar (Q-Mobile).

-The night belonged to Sajjal Aly winning Best Actor(Female) Drama Serial Jury Award at the night of glamour shebang.
+The night belonged to Sajal Ali winning Best Actor(Female) Drama Serial Jury Award at the night of glamour shebang.
 Farhan Saeed and Urwa Hocane stars appear to set in motion winning the Best On-Screen Couple Jury award.
 Udaari bagged the Best Drama Serial Jury.
 As for Best Actor (Jury) who else could have won it but the man for all seasons: Ahsan Khan.

 Earlier on the red carpet Ahmed Ali Butt’s wife Fatima Khan shone in green one shoulder mermaid gown with long sleeves.
 From the colour to the overall styling she looked better.